Enze desk Enze teaching

 • How can we foster collaborations and communications among students in the MSE community?
 What does it take for techniques that are successful in the classroom to have a lasting impact in the general setting?

-There are many other members of the Stanford MSE community, past and present, who have contributed to the success of the department.
+I want to conclude this section by saying that you can make an impact at any level, whether you’re a first-year undergraduate or fifth-year PhD student.
+I have personally worked on projects throughout my time at Stanford and Berkeley.
+Moreover, there are many other members of the Stanford MSE community, past and present, who have contributed to the success of the department.
 We look to you for the future. 🫵🏼

-This is more relevant for applications than teaching, but you can see some of my philosophy in my teaching statement that I submitted to Stanford.
+This is more relevant for job applications than teaching, but you can see some of my philosophy in my teaching statement that I submitted to Stanford.
 My corresponding teaching demo is representative of how I’d teach a lesson.